Great Sankey Primary School

 English

 In English, the children will use a variety of different stimulus throughout the term to engage and inspire the children’s writing.
-The children will begin the year looking at our whole school Together We Learn and Grow topic - Bewilderwood.
-We will then look at the book, When The Giant Stirred and cover a range of writing such as a setting description, stories and poetry.
-Children will also focus on spelling, punctuation and grammar.
+The children will begin the year looking at our whole school focus Together We Learn and Grow.
+We will then look at Stone Age Boy and cover a range of writing such as setting descriptions, stories and poetry.
+Children will also focus on their spelling, punctuation and grammar.

 Elm English.JPG